willardharris/balena-ads-b/README.md

 You can disable any of the balena-ads-b services by creating a *Device Variable* named `DISABLED_SERVICES` with the services you want to disable as comma-separated values.
 For example, if you want to disable the dump1090fa service, you set the `DISABLED_SERVICES` variable to `dump1090fa`.
 If you want to disable the dump1090fa and kiosk services, you set the `DISABLED_SERVICES` variable to `dump1090fa, piaware`.

 **Please note:** Due to how these services are integrated, it's not currently possible to disable the `wifi-connect` and `kiosk` services.

+## Adaptive gain configuration
+The dump1090-fa service can be configured to adapt the tuner gain to changing conditions automatically.
+You can [read more about how this works](https://github.com/flightaware/dump1090/blob/master/README.adaptive-gain.md#default-settings) at FlightAware's website.

+### Adaptive gain in dynamic range mode
+From FlightAware's documentation: *The dynamic range adaptive gain mode attempts to set the receiver gain to maintain a given dynamic range - that is, it tries to set the gain so that general noise is at or below a given level.*

+This mode is *enabled* by default.
+If you specify the antenna gain manually (see below), it will be deactivated.
+You can manually disable this mode by setting a *Device Variable* named `DUMP1090_ADAPTIVE_DYNAMIC_RANGE` with the value `false`.

+### Adaptive gain in "burst" signal mode
+From FlightAware's documentation: *The "burst" adaptive gain mode listens for loud bursts of signal that were _not_ successfully decoded as ADS-B messages, but which have approximately the right timing to be possible messages that were lost due to receiver overloading.
+When enough overly-loud signals are heard in a short period of time, dump1090 will _reduce_ the receiver gain to try to allow them to be received.*

+This mode is *disabled* by default.
+You can enable it by setting a *Device Variable* named `DUMP1090_ADAPTIVE_BURST` with the value `true`.

+For this mode to work optimally, you should adjust *loud* and *quiet* ranges.
+You do this by creating two *Device Variables* named `DUMP1090_ADAPTIVE_BURST_LOUD_RATE` and `DUMP1090_ADAPTIVE_BURST_QUIET_RATE`, with the desired loud- and quiet targets as their values.

+### Limiting the gain range
+From FlightAware's documentation: *If you know in advance approximately what the gain setting should be, so you want to allow adaptive gain to change the gain only within a certain range, you can set minimum and maximum gain settings in dB.
+Adaptive gain will only adjust the gain within this range.*

+You can specify the target maximum and minimum gain by creating two *Device Variables* named `DUMP1090_ADAPTIVE_MIN_GAIN` and `DUMP1090_ADAPTIVE_MAX_GAIN`, with the desired maximum- and minimum gain as their values.

+### Reducing the CPU cost of adaptive gain
+From FlightAware's documentation: *The measurements needed to adjust gain have a CPU cost, and on slower devices it may be useful to reduce the amount of work that adaptive gain does.
+This can be done by adjusting the adaptive gain duty cycle.
+This is a percentage that controls what fraction of incoming data adaptive gain inspects.
+100% means that every sample is inspected.
+Lower values reduce CPU use, with a tradeoff that adaptive gain has a less accurate picture of the RF environment.
+The default duty cycle is 50% on "fast" CPUs and 10% on "slow" CPUs (where currently "slow" means "armv6 architecture", for example the Pi Zero or Pi 1).*

+You can reduce the duty cycle further by creating a *Device Variable* named `DUMP1090_SLOW_CPU`, with the desired duty cycle percentage as the value (1-100).

 ## Setting dump1090 antenna gain
 By default, dump1090 will run with adaptive gain in dynamic range mode.
 You can override this by setting a *Device Variable* named `DUMP1090_GAIN` with a value of your liking.
 You can read more about manual gain optimization at the [adsb-wiki](https://github.com/wiedehopf/adsb-wiki/wiki/Optimizing-gain).